xchwarze/frieren/README.md

 ## Usage

-After installation, include Frieren API in your PHP project to enhance routing capabilities and leverage its robust features in a minimalist setup.
+After installation, include Frieren API in your PHP project to enhance routing capabilities and leverage its robust features in a minimalist setup.<br>
-The general idea is that based on the current orm and helper you create the ones you need for other platforms.
+The general idea is that based on the current orm and helper you create the ones you need for other platforms.<br>
+As an example you can find in [this repo](https://github.com/xchwarze/frieren-wpmk6) an implementation of the api part to be used as a replacement of the original one in the WifiPineapple MK6.

 ### Directory Structure
+- **webapp/**: TBD
 - **config/**: Contains configuration files.
 - **core/**: The core framework files.
   - `ApiCore.php`: Core API functionalities.